6/freeform/README.md

 `rake guard` to watch for changes and recompile files as necessary.
+Run this before starting the dev server or Jasmine.

+`./server.rb` for running the development server.

-`rake jasmine` for testing Javascripts.
+`rake test` for testing Javascripts.